ConiferLabsWA/flan-ul2-alpaca/README.md

 ## Flan-UL2-Alpaca - [Available On HuggingFace](https://huggingface.co/coniferlabs/flan-ul2-alpaca-lora)

 This repository contains code for leveraging the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) synthetic dataset to fine tune the [Flan-UL2](https://huggingface.co/google/flan-ul2) model, leveraging recent advances in instruction tuning.
-The Flan UL2 model has been shown to outperform Flan-T5 XXL on a number of metrics and has a 4x improvement in receptive field (2048 vs 512).
+The Flan UL2 model has been shown to outperform Flan-T5 XXL on a number of metrics and has a 4x improvement in receptive field (2048 vs 512 tokens).

 ### Resource Considerations